mirimmad/zeta-lang/README.md

 # Zeta Programming language
 Zeta `0.1` is an imperative programming language made for educational purposes that supports Object Orientation and closures among other modern features.
-* Zeta is dynamically types
+* Zeta is dynamically typed
 * Zeta has tight lexical scoping
 ###  How code looks like
 ~~~~